marxhendrik/cards/README.md

 2. The Android *View* classes themselves are unaware of their modules, parent components, parent *View* etc.
 3. SubComponentBuilders are provided along common dependencies by the feature-Activity for all Views in the hierarchy
 4. Activities use AndroidInjection via a *BaseActivity* class
+5. A set of helper functions and classes reduces some boilerplate and makes injection easy from the perspective of the involved classes (see *InjectionTools.kt*)

 ## Remarks